PennyLaneAI/plugin-test-matrix/README.md

 * The Braket plugin device integration tests are run with `-k “not Sample and not no_0_shots”`, see #6

-* The Qiskit plugin integration tests are run with `-k 'test_ibmq.py or test_runtime.py'`.
+* The Qiskit tests above are run with `-k 'not test_ibmq.py and not test_runtime.py'`, that is, without using devices that access the IBMQ backend.
+The IBMQ backend is tested via `test_ibmp.qpy` and `test_runtime.py` tests on the latest version of Pennylane and the plugin twice a week.
-  These are run on the latest version of Pennylane and the plugin twice a week.
+  Their status is shown below:

 |                                                                | Status                                                                                                                                                                                                                         |
 |:---------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|